BedoX-rep/optique-lens-display/replit.md

 - **UI Components**: Extensive use of Radix UI primitives through shadcn/ui for accessibility compliance

 ## Backend Architecture
-- **Framework**: Express.js with TypeScript for the REST API server
+- **Framework**: Express.js with TypeScript for the REST API server (local development)
+- **Serverless Functions**: Vercel serverless functions in `/api` directory for production deployment
+- **Shared Utilities**: Common WooCommerce logic in `shared/woocommerce-utils.ts` used by both Express and Vercel
 - **Database ORM**: Drizzle ORM with PostgreSQL dialect for type-safe database operations
 - **Storage Pattern**: Repository pattern implemented through IStorage interface with both memory and database implementations
 - **Development Server**: Custom Vite middleware integration for hot reloading in development